metapolator/metapolator/design-spaces.md

 Nonetheless we can hook it up, using the common master. **rule**: with multiple x/y graphs, also a graceful line is drawn to connect the axes-crossings of the graphs.

-Normally, **masters, crossing sequences and non-crossing sequences live in different sections** and we will see later how they get mixed at the end.
+Normally, **masters, crossing sequences and non-crossing sequences live in different groups** and we will see later how they get mixed at the end.
 A cool **exception** is that when a master is dropped _directly_ on a crossing sequences area, it gets hooked up as a delta to the common master:

 ![](http://mmiworks.net/metapolator/control2sequences+2.png)

-Here two masters—Italics and one called ‘Alt 2’—have been dropped on the the two-sequence section.
+Here two masters—Italics and one called ‘Alt 2’—have been dropped on the the two-sequence group.
 Now whatever Italics and Alt 2 have to offer, compared to Regular, can be added to the instances.
 In cross representation: same deal.
 We see that the master sliders look different than sequence sliders, and that is a good thing.

 #### non-crossing sequences
 When two sequences have no common master, we can still mix between their results: